mstocco/mariostoc.co/content/racereports/2022-ironman-70.3-victoria.md

 Nailing the water bottle and gel hand-ups at every aid station makes for a fun game within a game.
 Hitting garbage bins when disposing of empty bottles though, I am 2 of 3 on the day; something to work on.

 Riding up _Willis Point Road_ is all easy effort this morning.
-In my opinion, the most important climb on this course is just after this one.
+This is the only out and back section of the course and the largest hill.
+In my opinion though, the most important climb on this course is just after this one.
 I am taking notes on the wind gusts and how riders are handling themselves on their way down.
-I finally take the arm warmers off while riding up this hill.
+The slow riding up this hill is my opportunity to take the arm warmers off.

 The roll back down _Willis Point Road_ is with a just bit more caution than on the previous hills; this morning is prime for an infamous local crosswind to pounce.
+Today, I am lucky.

-The bike course turns northbound up _West Saanich Road_ after _Wallace Drive_.
+After _Wallace Drive_, the bike course turns northbound, up _West Saanich Road_ .
 A long line of motorists, hoping to go in the opposite direction is stopped by traffic control.
 I see many frustrated drivers except for a woman who is out of her car to cheer on some triathletes; she even has a bell to ring.
 This is the hill to conquer and for whatever reason, that bell makes pedalling up the grade easier.

 Cresting the hill, I still cannot answer if I'd be able to comfortably run.
 I am realizing that my day might only be these last ~20 minutes on the bike.
 My decision is made; I start to turn that crank a little harder.